PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 + create a directory to store them
 + give each utility execute permissions
-+ update your PATH environment variable so that the utilities will be found
++ update your PATH environment variable so that the utilities are found

 ### Create a my-utilities directory

 ```
-$ mkdir /tigress/<YourNetID>/my-utilities   # Tiger, Della, Perseus, Traverse
+$ mkdir /tigress/<YourNetID>/my-utilities   # Della, Stellar, Tiger, Traverse
   or
 $ mkdir /home/<YourNetID>/my-utilities      # if only have account on Adroit
 ```

 Once you have some scripts stored in this directory, you should put the directory under version control using git, for example.
 Note that you can use another name instead of `my-utilities` such as `bin` or `programs`.
+We suggest using `/tigress` since it can be reached from multiple clusters.

 ### Update PATH

 Recall that the `PATH` environment variable specifies a list of directories to search for executables when a command is ran on the command line.
 To make your utilities callable on the command line add this line to `~/.bashrc`:

 ```
-export PATH=$PATH:/tigress/<YourNetID>/my-utilities   # Tiger, Della, Perseus, Traverse
+export PATH=$PATH:/tigress/<YourNetID>/my-utilities   # Della, Stellar, Tiger, Traverse
   or
 export PATH=$PATH:/home/<YourNetID>/my-utilities      # if only gave account on Adroit
 ```

-Be sure to run `source ~/.bashrc` so that the changes to `PATH` take effect.
+Be sure to run `$ source ~/.bashrc` so that the changes to `PATH` take effect (only needed once).
 Make sure that it worked with:

 ```
 $ echo $PATH